baumhoto/baumhoto.github.io/_posts/2017-03-25-hello-world.md

 * Trekkie (watched the TNG and later stuff multiple times.
 TOS and Animated Series still on Todo list)

 ## Status

 Single, propably because of all of the above:)

+## Future Posts

+Will try to write in english but might be that some posts will be in german in the future...